feathersui/feathersui-website/website/docs/haxe-openfl/build-electron.md

 ## Prerequisites

-In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a HashLink application with Feathers UI has some additional requirements.
+In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a Electron application with Feathers UI has some additional requirements.

 - [Node.js](https://nodejs.org/en/) is required to install Electron.